Scope of application

 Proof of due care

-The applicant/proprietor (or the opponent, where applicable) or their representative (whether an employee, attorney, or professional representative) must prove that they exercised sufficient due care and that the missed time limit was due to extraordinary circumstances.
+The applicant/proprietor (or the opponent, where applicable) or their representative (if applicable, i.e., employee, attorney, professional representative) must prove that they exercised all due care and that the missed deadline was due to exceptional circumstances.

-Proof of this due care (e.g., a damage report) may be provided after the time limit (T324/90), even though the reasoned statement must be submitted within the time limits.
+Proof of this due care (e.g., accident report) may be provided after the deadline (T324/90), even though the reasoned statement must be provided within the deadlines.

-This due care is assessed as of the date the time limit was missed (J1/07).
+This due care is assessed as of the date of the missed deadline (J1/07).

 Examples of insufficient vigilance

-By way of illustration, the following « excuses » were not deemed sufficient:
+By way of illustration, these “excuses” were not considered sufficient:

-• the EPO or PCT authorities had failed to forward certain information to the representative for the continuation of the proceedings (J23/87), as the latter should have noticed it;
+- the EPO or PCT authorities had failed to forward certain information to the representative for the continuation of the procedure (J23/87), as the latter should have noticed it;

-• ignorance or an erroneous interpretation of a provision of the EPC even if the person is not a representative (J2/02 or J31/92);
+- ignorance or erroneous interpretation of a provision of the EPC even if the person is not a representative (J2/02 or J31/92);

-• the fact that certain tasks were entrusted to assistants and that the representative did not exercise vigilance in their dealings with the assistant (selection of a qualified person for the role, informing them of the tasks to be performed, reasonably monitoring their execution) (J5/80, the same applies to a temporary worker replacing the assistant, J16/82).
+- the fact that certain tasks were entrusted to assistants and that the representative did not exercise due vigilance in their dealings with the assistant (selection of a qualified person for the function, informing them of the tasks to be performed, reasonably monitoring their execution) (J5/80, same for a temporary worker replacing the assistant, J16/82).
 No task involving interpretation of the law may be entrusted to the assistant.

 Examples of sufficient due care